 The Demerger of the Group by Mondi Limited and the listing of the Company are subject to the conditions set out in Part VIII: (Particulars of the Demerger) of this pre-listing statement.
 The JSE has granted the Company a listing in respect of 164,046,476 ordinary shares of no par value ("Shares"), being the entire issued ordinary share capital of the Company as at the Date of Listing, in the "Containers & Packaging" sector under the abbreviated name "Mpact", symbol "MPT" and ISIN: ZAE000156501.
-This pre-listing statement has been prepared on the assumption that: (i) the ordinary and special resolutions proposed in the notice of general meeting forming part of the Mondi Limited Circular with which this pre-listing statement is enclosed will be passed at the general meeting of Mondi Limited to be held on Thursday, 30 June 2011; (ii) the ordinary resolutions proposed in the notice of general meeting forming part of the Mondi Limited to be held on Thursday, 30 June 2011; (ii) the ordinary resolutions proposed in the notice of general meeting forming part of the Mondi Limited to be held on Thursday, 30 June 2011; (ii) the ordinary resolutions proposed in the notice of general meeting forming part of the Mondi Limited to be held on Thursday, 30 June 2011; (iii) the ordinary resolutions proposed in the notice of general meeting forming part of the Mondi limited to be held on Thursday, 30 June 2011; (iii) the ordinary resolutions proposed in the notice of general meeting forming part of the Mondi limited to be held on Thursday, 30 June 2011; and (iii) the Demerger (as defined) will be implemented.
+This pre-listing statement has been prepared on the assumption that: (i) the ordinary and special resolutions proposed in the notice of general meeting forming part of the Mondi Limited Circular with which this pre-listing statement is enclosed will be passed at the general meeting of Mondi Limited to be held on Thursday, 30 June 2011; (ii) the ordinary resolutions proposed in the notice of general meeting forming part of the Mondi plc Circular will be passed at the general meeting of Mondi plc to be held on Thursday, 30 June 2011; and (iii) the Demerger (as defined) will be implemented.